-What many consumers consider junk mail is actually the result of “opt-in” direct marketing campaigns designed to collect data, such as signing up for a free raffle, entering to win a prize, downloading a free file, or even for taking a survey.
-It's called direct marketing because knowing consumer information is a powerful tool that allows attempts to match you and your buying preferences with offers that are likely to make you buy a product or service.
+What many consumers consider junk mail is actually the result of “opt-in” campaigns designed to collect data, such as signing up for a free raffle, entering to win a prize, downloading a free file, or even for taking a survey.
+It's called direct marketing because knowing consumer information is a powerful tool that allows attempts to match people and their buying preferences with offers that are likely to make them buy a product or service.
 For marketers this is a good thing because it actually will lessen the amount of mail going out to uninterested prospects.

 Your name, address, and other contact information, as well as the type of product or service, is entered into a computer database.
 The business that collected the information will use it to solicit more business from you.
 They might also rent their list to other businesses so they can send you advertisements.
 Lists are valuable, and renting lists is big business.

 In other words, as a business, you want this type of data information so you won’t waste money sending mail to people who are not interested.